|1/3 cup Hung Curd (or 1/2 cup Plain Curd)|

 - Add paneer cubes, green capsicum, red capsicum and onion in prepared marinade.
 Mix gently until all vegetables and paneer are coated with marinade.
 Cover with a plastic wrap or a lid and place it in refrigerator for at least an hour.
 If possible, marinate them for 2-3 hours to get deep and even flavor.

-- Preheat the oven at 200 degree C (400 F).
-If you are using metal skewers, then grease them.
-If you are using wooden skewers, then soak them in cold water for 20 minutes (this process will prevent them from burning while grilling).
+- Preheat the oven to 200 degree C (400 F) for at least 10 minutes.
+If you are using metal skewers, grease them with oil.
+If you are using wooden skewers, soak them in cold water for 20 minutes (this process will prevent them from burning while grilling).

 - Remove skewers from oven and transfer to a plate.
 Sprinkle chaat masala powder over grilled paneer tikka and serve with sliced onion, lemon wedges and spicy and tangy mint chutney.